kuritan/aws_config_replace_unauthorized_ports/README.md

-# What can we do whit this
+# What can we do with this function
 replace aws's security group unauthorized ports

 It's a AWS's lambda function to help management your security groups.